-3.2 Profile generation
+3.2 Profile Generation

-The position-specific score and frequency matrices used by the profile-based scoring method of Equation (2) were generated using the latest version of the PSI-BLAST algorithm (available in NCBI's blast release 2.2.10), and were derived from the multiple sequence alignment constructed after five iterations using an e value of 10^{-3} (i.e. we used blastpgp -j 5 -e 0.001).
-The PSI-BLAST was performed against NCBI's nr database that was downloaded in November of 2004 and contained 2171938 sequences.
+The position specific score and frequency matrices used by the profile-based scoring method of Equation 2 were generated using the latest version of the PSI-BLAST algorithm (available in NCBI's blast release 2.2.10), and were derived from the multiple sequence alignment constructed after five iterations using an e value of 10^{-3} (i.e., we used blastpgp -j 5 -e 0.001).
+The PSI-BLAST was performed against NCBI's nr database that was downloaded in November of 2004 and contained 2,171,938 sequences.

-3.3 SVM learning
+3.3 SVM Learning

-We use the publicly available support vector machine tool SVM^{light} (Joachims, 1999) that implements an efficient soft margin optimization algorithm.
-Following the approach used by the LA-Kernel (Saigo et al., 2004), for any given positive semi-definite kernel Gram matrix $\mathcal{K}(.,.)$ to be tested, we first normalize the points to unit norm in the feature space and separate them from the origin by adding a constant value of one.
+We use the publicly available support vector machine tool SVM^{light} [13] that implements an efficient soft margin optimization algorithm.
+Following the approach used by the LA-Kernel [26], for any given positive semi-definite kernel Gram matrix $\mathcal{K}(.,.)$ to be tested, we first normalize the points to unit norm in the feature space and separate them from the origin by adding a constant, that is, we construct the kernel which is then provided as input to SVM light.
+Note that unlike previous work [12, 19, 26], we do not perform any additional class-dependent kernel regularization to account for classes of different size.
+Thus, the results reported for the kernels that we developed can potentially be further improved after such regularizations.